splicemachine/spliceengine/splice_spark/README.md

 ##### CRUD Operations

 All CRUD operations **maintain** indexes, constraints, and triggers.
-The Splice Machine write pipeline will be initialized on each Spark Executor and stream into HBase via the same mechanism as a file Bulk Import (Fast).
+The Splice Machine write pipeline will be initialized on each Spark executor and stream into HBase via the same mechanism as a file Bulk Import (Fast).

 All Crud operations are identified to the datasource via a property map that provides the table and JDBC url.